pyHi-M/pyHiM/docs/source/contributor/dev_process.md

 * The `master` branch: reference branch of stable versions.
 We use the tag [versioning](https://semver.org/) systems.
 * The `development` branch: features stable but pre-release features.
 Use at your own risk.
 * Features branches are used for development of single features
-* Bug branches are use to fix specific bugs repported as `issues`.
+* Bug branches are use to fix specific bugs reported as `issues`.
 Once the bug is fixed, the branch is merged into the `development` branch using a pull request and subsequentially deleted.

 Template for branch naming scheme: